 The third panel shows the evolution of temperature ($T$) for both subsonic flows and flows with termination shocks.
 Since the pressure is dominated by radiation, the temperature is also a proxy for pressure, $P\propto T^4$.
-This panel thus illustrates pressure matching at our prescribed far boundary of 10$^4$ km to the pressure of the ``bump'' indicated with the vertical dashed line.
-The existence of the critical temperature ($T_{crit}$), separating breese and wind solutions is clearly visible.
+This panel thus illustrates pressure matching at our prescribed far boundary of $\sim$ 10$^4$ km to the pressure of the ``bump'' indicated with the vertical dashed line.
+The existence of the critical temperature ($T_{crit}$), separating breeze and wind solutions is clearly visible.

+The fourth panel shows the evolution of $S$.
+Additional entropy generation at the termination shock is clearly visible.
+This entropy generation is expected at termination shocks.
+Its possible impact on the r-process nucleosynthesis has been investigated in \cite{Arcones:2006}.

-Comparison of the third and fourth panels shows that the density profile has additional features compared to the temperature profile, indicating the presence of layers with different entropies per baryon.
+Comparison of the second and third panels shows that the density profile has additional features compared to the temperature profile, indicating the presence of layers with different entropies per baryon.
 The boundary condition for density $\rho_f$ can be obtained from far boundary pressure ($\propto T^4$) by assuming $S$ $\sim$ 50.

+For the lowest far density considered in the second panel of Fig.~\ref{fig:4panels_app}, $\sim$ 450 g/cm$^3$, the termination shock is located at $\sim$ 6000 km, and the density jump is $\rho_2/\rho_1\simeq 5$.
+For vanishingly small far pressures, the shock radius will grow without bound, while the density jump reaches its limiting value for relativistic shocks, $(\gamma+1)/(\gamma-1)=7$, with the polytropic index $\gamma=4/3$.
+This shows that in our simulations, our termination shocks are not saturated in the strength of density jump which is another demonstration that the outflows are near-critical and not in either very subsonic or very strongly shocked regime.

-The mass of the progenitor for which the critical curve is achieved is roughly estimated to be $\sim$ 12 M$_{\odot}$ in this calculation.
+The mass of the progenitor for which the critical curve is achieved is roughly estimated to be $\sim$ 11 M$_{\odot}$ in this calculation.
 The exact value of the progenitor mass above which termination shocks will not form will depend on $L$, $\epsilon$, $M$ and $R$.
-If $L$ is extremely high, termination shocks can form in higher mass progenitors of $M \sim 15 M_{\odot}$ as has already been seen in numerical simulations \cite{Arcones:2006}.
+For higher luminosities, we have checked that termination shocks can form in higher mass progenitors of $M \sim 15 M_{\odot}$ as has already been seen in numerical simulations \cite{Arcones:2006}.

-We emphasize that the outflows in the supernova are found to be near critical, that is, on the edge of forming the shocks for typical conditions that are present several seconds into the explosion.
-We hope that the novel scaling law derived in this paper can find applications to other astrophysical environments, such as binary mergers where the conditions are inherently anisotropic.